T. H. Laby

 Thomas Howell Laby FRS (3 May 1880 – 21 June 1946), was an Australian physicist and chemist, Professor of Natural Philosophy, University of Melbourne 1915–1942.
 Along with George Kaye, he was one of the founding editors of the reference book Tables of Physical and Chemical Constants and Some Mathematical Functions, usually known simply as "Kaye and Laby".

-Early life
+Early life and education

-Born in Creswick, Victoria, Australia, Laby moved with his family to New South Wales around 1883.
+Thomas Howell Laby was born on 3 May 1880 in Creswick, Victoria, Australia.
+He moved with his family to New South Wales around 1883.
 Laby's father, Thomas James Laby, a flour-miller, died in 1888.

-After some schooling at country schools and private study, Laby joined the Taxation Department in 1898 but soon gained a position in the chemical laboratory of the Department of Agriculture.
+After some schooling at country schools and private study, Laby joined the Taxation Department in 1898 but soon gained a position in the chemical laboratory of the NSW Department of Agriculture.

 Career

-In 1901 Laby obtained a position of junior demonstrator in chemistry at the University of Sydney.
-He took evening classes at the University and soon had two papers published by the Royal Society of New South Wales: 'The separation of iron from nickel and cobalt' in 1903 and 'Preliminary observations on radio-activity and the occurrence of radium in Australian minerals' with Sir Douglas Mawson in 1904.
+Laby obtained a position of acting demonstrator in chemistry at the University of Sydney, based on a recommendation by his boss F.B.
+Guthrie at the Department of Agriculture laboratory.
+Laby took evening classes at the university and in 1903 had a paper published by the Royal Society of New South Wales, "The separation of iron from nickel and cobalt".